Hotdish. Passive aggressiveness. Ice dams.

 If you live in Minnesota, then odds are you’ve encountered all three of these things before.
 The first two can easily be dealt with (especially if it’s a tasty hotdish), but ice dams, on the other hand, are a more troubling nuisance.

-If you’re fortunate enough to have never had to deal with an ice dam on your home, then you might not know just how damaging these frozen blockages can be.
-If you have had an ice dam on your home before, then you are well aware of the potential harm they can cause.
+If you’re fortunate enough to have never dealt with an ice dam on your home, then you might not know just how damaging these frozen blockages can be.
+However, if you have had an ice dam on your home before, you are well aware of the potential harm it can cause.

-Today, we’re going to break down what exactly an ice dam is, the issues they can cause, and how to get rid of them.
+Poor insulation can cause those fluctuations in temperature and are the main culprit of ice dams.
+So today, we’re going to break down all that more.
+Plus, learn what exactly an ice dam is, the issues they can cause, and how to get rid of them.

 Hot and Cold: How Ice Dams Form

 The way ice dams form is quite interesting.
 Many people assume that it’s simply caused by snow on your roof freezing.